Skip to main content

 Strong salary expectations

 Lightcast, a global leader in labor market analytics research, collects job and salary data from UNC Charlotte graduates.
-Lightcast sampled graduates of our MAT in Special Education program and found the average annual estimated wage to be approximately $73,100.
+Lightcast sampled graduates of our M.A.T. in Special Education program and found the average annual estimated wage to be approximately $73,100.

 Why UNC Charlotte?